Managing an Auto Insurance Policy (Expert Tips)

 In case you are unsure about renewing auto insurance or unable to pay your premium, most insurance companies offer a grace period of five days after the expiration date to renew your policy.

-If you don’t renew during this grace period, your insurance policy might be canceled.
+If you don’t renew during this grace period, your insurance policy might be canceled for non-payment.
+When your coverage cancels, the state will be notified that your coverage is no longer active.

 A gap in coverage might lead to a rise in your future premiums, not to mention it is illegal to drive without insurance coverage.
-Also, not all insurance providers or states offer a grace period for premium payment.
+Also, not all providers or states offer a grace period for car insurance premium payments.

 You may choose not to renew your policy due to various reasons, but if you go without coverage for even a day, it can lead to a penalty as per the state laws.